 PTP is the only protocol that allows network time synchronization in the nanosecond-range.
 Current networking protocols nor legacy protocols allow such a timestamp resolution.
 IEEE1588-2008 (v2) derives from an earlier version issued by IEEE in 2002 that is not backward compatible.
 Being so exact about timestamp resolution and timekeeping, IEEE1588v2 timestamps are required to be hardware-generated, since no software could keep up with some stringent requirements, no matter the processing power.
-PTP is a hierarchical protocol, in which Grandmaster Clocks (Stratum 1 Clocks) are directly synchronized with reference clocks (Stratum 0 Clock) such as GNSS or Atomic Clocks, with subsequent layers reaching slaves devices.
+PTP is a hierarchical protocol, in which Grandmaster Clocks are directly synchronized with reference clocks such as GNSS or Atomic Clocks, with subsequent layers reaching slaves devices.
 PTP packets are timestamped with a nanosecond resolution.

-To achieve such accuracy, PTP works well only on Local Area Networks without passing through the internet: latencies and paths would introduce variables latencies that couldn't be accommodated for in the accumulated delay calculations.
+To achieve such accuracy, PTP works best on Local Area Networks without passing through the internet: latencies and paths would introduce variables latencies that couldn't be accommodated for in the accumulated delay calculations.
 PTP packets should always travel the same path during each synchronization phase to preserve such high accuracy.
-PTP is designed to work on Ethernet transport, Layer-2 (Data-link Layer) or Layer-3 over IPv4.
+PTP is designed to work on Ethernet transport, Layer-2 (Data-link Layer) or Layer-3 IPv4.
 And there are two methods to calculate link delay: in End-to-End mode, link delay is calculated from the source of the PTP packet until its destination, while in Peer-to-Peer mode, link delay is calculated as between each network node.
+In addition, PTP is Internet-capable, with IPv4 in unicast and unicast negotiation modes.